 A wiki website is a site that is created using a Wiki software and is often edited and updated by more than one person.

 Should I use "website" or "web site" when writing?

 Both versions are technically correct.
-However, most style guides suggest website (one word) instead of web site in all forms of writing.
+However, most style guides suggest website (one word) instead of web site (two words) in all forms of writing.